 Producer – Eiji Aonuma

-A throwback to the SNES classic, A Link to the Past, A Link Between Worlds revisited a very similar landscape to that imagined by Nintendo back in 1991, and had arrived with a newer coat of paint in terms of visuals as well as having a modified approach to gameplay with a few new mechanics and features.
-Whilst it doesn’t come very close to matching the same quality as A Link to the Past in my opinion, I still found it to be a very decent game, and an exciting new take on the Legend of Zelda universe.
+A throwback to the SNES classic, A Link to the Past, A Link Between Worlds revisited a very similar landscape to that imagined by Nintendo back in the early 90s and had arrived with a newer coat of paint in terms of visuals as well as having a modified approach to gameplay with a few new mechanics and features.
+Whilst it doesn’t come very close to matching the same quality as A Link to the Past, in my opinion, I still found it to be a very decent game, and an exciting new take on the Legend of Zelda universe.

 Graphics – 8.5/10